Healing On Wheels!

 We serve families across Austin and Central Texas—including the 78721, 78723 78724, 78702, 78744, 78741, 78754, 78753, 78751 zip codes, as well as the surrounding communities of Kyle, Buda, Round Rock, Hutto, and Manor.
 Our focus is on supporting families who have been displaced or impacted by gentrification, immigration, Project Connect, the 1928 Master Plan, inflation, and other systemic barriers affecting daily stability and access to resources.

-From foster youth to all families in crisis, The Healing Project continues to meet people where they are—working upstream to prevent emergencies before they happen.
+From foster youth, elderly, disabled, Mommies who just had a baby, to all families in crisis, The Healing Project continues to meet people where they are—working upstream to prevent emergencies before they happen.